Coastal Forces of the Royal New Zealand Navy: RNZN Fairmiles

 On 4 April 1941 the British War Cabinet approved a proposal for a striking force of anti-submarine motor-boats, six at Auckland, four at Wellington, and two at Lyttelton.
 Drawings and specifications of the Fairmile anti-submarine motorboat developed by Fairmile Marine were sent from England and it was agreed that these craft could be built in New Zealand providing the engines, ordnance and some prefabricated components came from England.

 The Class B Fairmiles were 112 ft long, displaced 85 tons and had a complement of 16.
 Twin 12-cylinder petrol engines generated 630 hp on each of two shafts for a speed of 20 kn.
-They were armed with a 2-pdr (40 mm) gun, a 20 mm Oerlikon cannon, twin 0.303 in machine guns and 12 depth charges, and were fitted with ASDIC (sonar).
+They were armed with a 2-pdr (40 mm) gun, a 20 mm Oerlikon cannon, twin 0.303 in Vickers GO machine guns, and 12 depth charges, and were fitted with an ASDIC sonar.

 The orders were distributed among four Auckland firms.
 The estimated cost of each vessel was £35,000, making a total of £420,000 for the twelve.
 Delays occurred in the delivery of prefabricated components, the difficulty in getting supplies of first-class kauri timber and a serious shortage of skilled labour.

 The newly formed RNZN commissioned the 12 Class B Fairmiles on 20 December 1943 and assigned pendant numbers Q 400 through to Q 411.
 The boats were not initially named, and were identified only through their pendant numbers.

-The first Fairmile constructed, Q 403, was launched on 29 September 1942 and commissioned on 21 October 1942.
+The first Fairmile constructed, ML403 (Q 403), was launched on 29 September 1942 and commissioned on 21 October 1942.
 Thereafter the completed boats were delivered at short intervals.
 All the boats were completed and were then recommissioned into the newly formed RNZN on 20 December 1943.

 RNZN Fairmiles in the Solomons

 On 14 January 1944, Vice-Admiral William Halsey, Jr., Commander, South Pacific Area (part of the larger Pacific Ocean Areas), informed the New Zealand Naval Board that the "current employment of Japanese submarines and estimates of their future employment indicate immunity from the submarine menace in New Zealand waters".
 He proposed that the New Zealand Fairmile motor launches should be employed in the Solomon Islands, relieving American destroyers and patrol vessels for duty elsewhere.

 The twelve Fairmiles were refitted for service in tropical waters and formed into the 80th and 81st Motor Launch Flotillas.
 The 80th Flotilla consisted of MLs 401 to 406 and the 81st Flotilla of MLs 407 to 411.
 The flotillas were based at Renard Sound in the Russell Islands.
-The base was named Kahu and for administrative purposes ML400 was commissioned on 1 April 1944 as HMNZS Kahu.
+The base was named Kahu and for administrative purposes ML400 (Q 400) was commissioned on 1 April 1944 as HMNZS Kahu.
 During the seventeen months of their service in the Solomons, from March 1944 until June 1945, the twelve Fairmiles logged 380000 mi on anti-submarine screen patrols and on escorting ships.
 They had no encounters with Japanese forces.